-The proposed project will be confined to existing areas that have been heavily disturbed by anthropogenic disturbances from grading/disking activities and historic agricultural uses, and is primarily bordered by existing development.
+The proposed project will be confined to existing areas that have been heavily disturbed by anthropogenic disturbances from grading/disking activities, historic agricultural uses, and residential development.
 The project site will not directly impact, prevent or restrict the use of Motte Rimrock Reserve by MSHCP listed species associated with Proposed Noncontiguous Habitat Block 4.
 The MSHCP Urban Wildlands Guidelines described below will be implemented for this project to reduce potential indirect impacts to Proposed Noncontiguous Habitat Block 4 adjacent to the project site.
 With implementation of the MSHCP urban/wildlife interface guidelines (described in Section 5.3), potential indirect impacts to wildlife corridors or linkages are expected to be less than significant.